 Over the years, cycling has become a popular recreational activity and mode of transportation.
 However, the increased the number of cyclists on the road also accompanies a rise in auto-bicycle accidents.
 In the event of a collision, bikers are relatively unprotected compared to vehicle occupants and often suffer significant injuries.

-If you were struck while biking, let an experienced attorney at Smith Hulsey advise you on a civil claim for damages.
+If you were struck while biking, let an experienced injury attorney at Smith Hulsey advise you on a civil claim for damages.
 A skilled Gainesville bicycle accident lawyer could be key in getting you the compensation you need to recover from your losses.
 En Español.

 Bikers have the right to be on Gainesville roadways and are subject to the same general safe operating rules as any other motor vehicle.
 However, there are obvious differences between bicycles and motor vehicles, particularly when an accident occurs.
 Bikes cannot provide the same protection to their riders as cars, and they also cannot inflict the same harm to others on the road.